Protein-disulfide reductase

+Humans have an enzyme of this type which is coded by the gene NXN (nucleoredoxin), and is involved in the regulation of the Wnt signaling pathway.

 The 3 substrates of this enzyme are protein dithiol, NAD^{+}, and NADP^{+}, whereas its 4 products are protein disulfide, NADH, NADPH, and H^{+}.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on a sulfur group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is protein-dithiol:NAD(P)+ oxidoreductase.
 Other names in common use include protein disulphide reductase, insulin-glutathione transhydrogenase, disulfide reductase, and NAD(P)H2:protein-disulfide oxidoreductase.